top of page

 Recycling & Composting

-We use the Berkeley Hot Composting method to make compost from waste products such as chipped tree trimmings, weeds, crop waste, kitchen waste, and cardboard.
+We use the Berkeley Hot Composting method to make compost from waste products such as chipped tree trimmings, weeds, crop waste, and kitchen waste.
 Worm castings from our vermiculture operation, biochar from our woodstove, and by-products from our chickens contribute as well.
 After initial hot composting, the mix undergoes a secondary process to facilitate fungal growth.
 The final product is a rich, fine high-quality organic compost that is free of pathogens and weed seed.

 IMG_2320_edited.jpg